- Who We Are

 Death with Dignity: the Laws & How to Access Them

-The Oregon and Washington Death with Dignity Acts allow mentally competent, terminally-ill adult state residents to voluntarily request and receive a prescription medication to hasten their death.
-This is one of many end-of-life care options available in Oregon and Washington.
+The Oregon, Washington, and Vermont Death with Dignity laws allow mentally competent, terminally-ill adult state residents to voluntarily request and receive a prescription medication to hasten their death.
+This is one of many end-of-life care options available in Oregon, Washington, and Vermont.

 Oregon voters approved of their law in 1994 and confirmed their support in 1997.
-The Oregon Death with Dignity Act went into effect in 1998.
+The Oregon Death with Dignity Act went into effect in 1997.
 The voters of Washington passed their law in 2008 and it was implemented in 2009 after no credible legal challenges.
+In 2013, Vermont lawmakers enacted their assisted death law—the first passed through legislation.

-It is up to qualified patients and licensed physicians to implement the Act on an individual basis.
-There isn’t a state program for participation in the Act.
-People don’t apply to the health departments of either state to make a request for medication.
+It's up to qualified patients and licensed physicians to implement these laws on an individual basis.
+There isn't a state program for participation in these laws.
+People don't apply to the health departments of any of the states to make a request for medication.

 Please read the information below to learn more about eligibility and the application process, the application form, as well as the statutes in Oregon and Washington.
 If you have additional questions, please feel free to contact us.

-Terminally-ill patients who wish to obtain a prescription under the Oregon or Washington law must be a resident of one of the two states and follow a series of steps in order to be certified.
+Terminally-ill patients who wish to obtain a prescription under the Oregon, Washington, or Vermont law must be a resident of one of the three states and follow a series of steps in order to be certified.

 Among other requirements, a patient must be: